GoTolstoy/tolstoy-toly-kb/products/play/product/library/how-to-edit-or-change-the-thumbnail.md

    ![Set Thumbnail](https://github.com/user-attachments/assets/21230620-7d5a-4baa-9b92-f83a96f37778)

-4. Drag the blue slider to where you want the thumbnail to be.
+4. Either 'Select part from video' by dragging the blue slider to where you want the thumbnail to be or 'Upload image'.
 Click "Save" once done.

    ![Save Thumbnail](https://github.com/user-attachments/assets/b03b5488-5132-4fd8-8245-c9b631a388e2)